-- 3.1 This section describes the historic development of the Site and its environs. - The tithe map of Moulton parish (1838) shows that the Site had been enclosed and converted to smaller fields by this date. - The Lanwades Stud Farm was founded by Frederick Gough-Calthorpe in the mid-1870s.
+- This section describes the historic development of the Site and its environs. - The tithe map of Moulton parish (1838) shows that the Site had been enclosed and converted to smaller fields by this date. - 3.3 The Lanwades Stud Farm was founded by Frederick Gough-Calthorpe in the mid-1870s.
 It is shown on the 1884 OS Map, and at that time the Site was still open land and was probably agricultural, possibly associated with a farm at The Buildings to the south-east.
-The stud occupied land which was formerly part of a farm that occupied plots 6-10 as illustrated on the 1839 tithe map (Figure 3.1). - The 1893 OS shows the land to the west of the Lanwade Stud had been sub-divided by broad bands of trees.
-It is likely this land was part of an extension of the stud farm in the late 1880s under Lord Calthorpe. - S.5 Following Calthorpe's death, the stud was acquired by Prince Dmitry Soltykoff in 1893 for £18,000.
+The stud occupied land which was formerly part of a farm that occupied plots 6-10 as illustrated on the 1839 tithe map (Figure 3.1). - The 1893 OS shows the land to the west of the Lanwades Stud had been sub-divided by broad bands of trees.
+It is likely this land was part of an extension of the stud farm in the late 1880s under Lord Calthorpe. - Soltykoff in 1893 for £18,000.
 There are no further details of that purchase available.
 Following Soltykoff's death in 1903, the stud was acquired by James Walker Larnach, a wealthy racehorse owner and breeder who had won the Derby at odds of 100:1 in 1899.
 The estate at this time comprised 293 acres, and is likely to have included the land to the west and south of the original stud.